MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 ## Visual Studio Code extension for Power Pages

-- You man get an error when updating the Power Platform Tools for Visual Studio Code with the error message `Cannot install Power Pages generator: spawnSync npm.cmd ENOENT`.
+- You may get an error when updating the Power Platform Tools for Visual Studio Code with the error message `Cannot install Power Pages generator: spawnSync npm.cmd ENOENT`.
 To resolve the issue, install [node.js](https://nodejs.org/en/download) and restart Visual Studio Code.

 - Two sets of the Power Pages create commands may appear in the menu and won't work if you have both the stable version of **Power Platform Tools** and the **Power Platform Tools [PREVIEW]** installed on Visual Studio Code.